FlavScents AInsights Entry for Decanal (Aldehyde C-10)

 - Molecular Weight: 156.27 g/mol

 Decanal is a saturated aliphatic aldehyde with a ten-carbon chain.
 Its structure is characterized by a terminal aldehyde group, which is crucial for its odor profile.
-The aldehyde group contributes to its distinctive citrus-like aroma, making it a valuable component in both flavor and fragrance formulations.
+The aldehyde group contributes to its distinctive fatty, citrus-like aroma, making it a valuable component in both flavor and fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA